HulinCedric/ThermostatKata/README.md

 To display a temperature, the thermostat requires some measurement.
 A measurement is provided by the hardware layer in the [International System of Units](https://en.wikipedia.org/wiki/International_System_of_Units) for temperature, the [Kelvin](https://en.wikipedia.org/wiki/Kelvin) (K).

-When a measurement is received, the thermostat displays it as it is.
+When a measurement is received, the thermostat display a temperature in Kelvin.

-For example, by default, the thermostat displays a measurement with a value of 20: "20 K".
+For example, with a measurement of 20, the thermostat display: "20 K".

 ### Step 3: Measurement accuracy